Learning for Sustainability

 Whether and how organizations can implement sustainability is one of the most burning questions currently being asked by managers and stakeholders alike.
 In recent years, developments in technology, deeper understanding of market expectations, as well as environmental and social challenges, and personal reflection of practitioners on the role of business has fundamentally challenged our previous strategies and behaviors.

 In organizational learning for sustainability we need organizations in which people can truly talk to each other, are motivated, can inspire others, and also commonly seek effective solutions to ambiguous situations.

 Sustainability [...] too many people hear it as‚ sustaining‘ the world we have now, whereas I really mean fomenting a revolution.Donella H. „Dana“ Meadows

 Organizational ”future-ability” represents a particular challenge to the learning capability of an organization.
 “Future-ability” refers to the organization’s capacity to design and execute robust strategies that draw upon a wide range of organizational resources to flourish in a complex, dynamic environment.
 Many initiatives in the field of sustainability focus on improving technical aspects (eco-efficiency, etc.).
-However, I am mainly concerned with promoting non-technical solutions (e.g., innovative business models and intelligent forms of cooperation).
+However, we are mainly concerned with promoting non-technical solutions (e.g., business model innovation for sustainability and social innovations).

 Sustainability is a challenge to the organizational learning capability